TUIlmenauAMS/Python-Audio-Coder/README.md

 ## Predictive Lossless Audio Coding
 ### The Predictive Lossless Encoder
-To execute our predictive lossless coder on an example audio file "fspeech.wav", we execute in a terminal shell,
+To execute our predictive lossless coder on an example audio file "test48khz.wav", we execute in a terminal shell,

 python lossless_predictive_audio_encoder.py test48khz.wav